Use case #0001

 Immediate capital plan required

-Segment vulnerability — 200bps scenario (Scenario 2) · NPA migration by product
+Segment vulnerability — 200bps scenario (Scenario 2) · loan migration to charge-off by product

 Home loan (salaried)